 My name is Arnaud Germain.
 Originally from France, a French teacher by profession, I started my career in England, near Leicester before moving to Malawi where I spent 6 years, from 2004 to 2010, before returning for one year to the UK.
-After teaching for two years in Nakuru, Kenya, I have now moved to Alexandria, Egypt where I teach in an International School.
+After teaching for two years in Nakuru, Kenya, and 4 in Alexandria, Egypt, I have now moved to Morogoro, Tanzania where I teach in an International School.

 As far as I can remember, wild animals have always fascinated me, and when I was about 10, my ambition was to go on a photo safari to Kenya.
 I had to wait 18 more years before fulfilling my dream.